rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 ### Keep your OS up to date (patching)

 Keeping your kernel, packages, and dependencies up-to-date is very important.
-This is especially true for security-related modules and packages.
-Some updates (for example, kernel updates) require your server to be rebooted.
+Doing so is especially true for security-related modules and packages.
+Some updates (for example, kernel updates) require you to reboot your server.
 You should schedule maintenances to take place during times that are least disruptive to users as these maintenances cause a short period of downtime.

 To check for and install updates on Ubuntu operating systems and Debian, run the following commands: